stephent/cra-5-tw-3-build-fails/README.md

 # Bug Reproduction

-This project reproduce the bug reported in https://github.com/tailwindlabs/tailwindcss/issues/7687.
+This project reproduce the bug reported in https://github.com/postcss/postcss/issues/1724.

 To reproduce, install the dependencies and attempt to build the project using `npm run build`.

 The project fails to build successfully until the css is edited as follows.
 The file `./styles/custom.css` includes a single class, `.my-class`.
 Edit line 2 and delete the applied rule `bg-white`.
 The project will build successfully.

+Alternatively, downgrade postcss to 8.4.5 and the project builds successfully without needing to modify the CSS.

 ## Getting Started with Create React App